openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 Your StarlingX deployment is now up and running with 2x HA controllers with Cinder storage, 2x computes, and all OpenStack services up and running.
-You can now proceed with standard OpenStack APIs, CLIs and/or Horizon to load Glance images, configure Nova Flavors, configure Neutron networks and launch Nova virtual machines.
+You can now proceed with standard OpenStack APIs, CLIs and/or Horizon to load Glance images, configure Nova Flavors, configure Neutron networks, and launch Nova virtual machines.

 ----------------------